tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *But Mister Neither would not listen.*

-*When it was done, my father’s heart lay on the grass like a fruit overripe, and my dearest friend wiped the blood from his mouth with the hem of my dress.*
+*When it was done, my father’s heart lay on the grass, and my dearest friend wiped the blood from his fangs with the hem of my dress.*

 *“There,” he said, with dreadful pride.
 “Now we can go back to Wonderland.”*